micronDLA/SDK/docs/PythonAPI.md

 ******
 ## PutInput

-Put an input into a buffer and start Micron DLA hardware
+Put an input into a buffer and start Micron DLA hardware.

 ***Parameters:***